kubernetes/enhancements/keps/sig-node/5978-cluster-resource-claim-template/README.md

 -->

-99% of local `ResourceClaim` creations corresponding to a `ClusterResourceClaimTemplate` should succeed within 1 second of the Pod being admitted.
+99% of local `ResourceClaim` creations corresponding to a `ClusterResourceClaimTemplate` should succeed within 1 second of the Pod or PodGroup being admitted.

 ###### What are the SLIs (Service Level Indicators) an operator can use to determine the health of the service?